linuxserver/docker-headphones/README.md

 **Parameters**

 * `-p 8181` - the port(s)
-* `-v /etc/localtime` for timesync - *optional*
 * `-v /config` - Configuration file location
 * `-v /music` - Location of music. (i.e. /opt/downloads/music or /var/music)
 * `-v /downloads` - Location of downloads folder
 * `-e PGID` for for GroupID - see below for explanation - *optional*
 * `-e PUID` for for UserID - see below for explanation - *optional*
+* `-e TZ` for setting timezone information, eg Europe/London

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it Headphones /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it Headphones /bin/bash`.

 ### User / Group Identifiers